JasonFruit/kjv-mode/README.md

 ======================================================================

-An Emacs minor mode to insert passages from the King James Bible in plain text, LaTeX, or HTML.
+An Emacs minor mode to insert passages from the King James Bible in plain text, Markdown, LaTeX, or HTML.

 Commentary
 ----------------------------------------------------------------------